manuelbarbas/primodium/packages/examples/building-upgrade-bounty/README.md

 - [ ] fix coord type in System
 - [ ] set up initial script for testing
 - [ ] document for external readers
+- [ ] clean up and minimize necessary info from Primodium world